Newmarket Scientific

 Cells are made to express the protein of interest fused to a mutant E. coli biotin ligase, which upon addition of biotin, covalently labels the proteins that interact or come close to the target protein.

-The resulting biotinylated proteins can then be pulled out with streptavidin beads and studied by Western Blotting and mass spectroscopy.
+The resulting biotinylated proteins can then be pulled out with streptavidin beads and studied by Western Blotting or by mass spectroscopy when performing proteomics studies.
+These studies are essential to biological research and provide valuable clues that help elucidate the roles played by the tagged proteins in various cellular processes.

 TurboID, is a biotin ligase variant with greater catalytic activity than the originally developed BioID/BirA*, only requiring an incubation time of 10 minutes at room temperature.
-This technique has recently been used in both mammalian cells and plant models and like BioID should also work well in many other cases.
+In addition to its rapid labelling properties, TurboID benefits from being applicable to a wide range of host systems, including mammalian cells, plant models, yeast and other model organisms.

 Agrisera has recently developed a TurboID polyclonal antibody (AS20 4440) suitable for Western Blotting.
 This antibody has been independently validated by WB in Arabidopsis thaliana leaves.

-Other tag antibodies you may be interested in:
+Other epitope tag antibodies you may be interested in:

 HA tag antibodies